DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 Right now, dialogue portals spawn completely randomly.
 I want there to be at least some semblance of pacing to it.
 Ex: the chance of getting a dialogue portal is largely determined on how long it's been since the last dialogue portal spawned.

+- [ ] Stat for how many rooms since last dialogue portal
 - [ ] Control the pacing of the dialogue more consistently

 ## Small Change to the Shop